jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-same-different.md

 Name | Type | Value
 -----|------|------
-stimulus | string | An array of length 2 containing either the path to the image file or the string containing the HTML formatted content that the subject saw for each trial. key_press | numeric | Indicates which key the subject pressed.
+stimulus | string | An JSON-encoded array of length 2 containing either the path to the image file or the string containing the HTML formatted content that the subject saw for each trial. key_press | numeric | Indicates which key the subject pressed.
 The value is the [numeric key code](http://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes) corresponding to the subject's response. rt | numeric | The response time in milliseconds for the subject to make a response.
 The time is measured from when the second stimulus first appears on the screen until the subject's response. correct | boolean | `true` if the subject's response matched the `answer` for this trial. answer | string | The correct answer to the trial, either `'same'` or `'different'`.